-In this article, we’re going to break down some essentials to water fountain maintenance, so you can keep providing water to your home or office.
-Explore 14 of the most common water fountain maintenance questions and answers to get the advice you need to get your water fountain running properly again.
+Water fountains are often the unsung heroes of gyms, offices, or anywhere else you might find them.
+But what happens when they break down?
+At Distillata, we want you to have as much access to drinking water as possible.
+We’re going to break down some essentials to water fountain maintenance, so you can keep providing water to your home or office.
+Explore the most common water fountain maintenance questions and answers to get the advice you need to get your water fountain running properly again.

 First, find the source of the leak.
 If water dribbles out the spout after you stop pushing the button or bar, there is a problem with your valve.
 Other common areas to look for a leak are the drain gasket, cooling tank, or quick connect push fittings.